Resource planning metrics help you track and evaluate the performance of your tasks and projects.

 After some time has passed, you’ll reach a milestone or the end of the project.
 Then, you can compare the original and the current state of the resource schedule.

-Doing so will give you an insight into your initial estimates.
-You can use this knowledge to evaluate the health of the project and/or your planning effectiveness.
+This is one of the easiest resource planning metrics to employ.
+Yet, doing so will give you insight into your initial estimates.
+Armed with this knowledge, you can evaluate the health of the project.
+As well as your planning effectiveness.

 In Ganttic, you can monitor this metric by running a report at the start of the planning period and when reaching a milestone.

-Nonetheless, when a project is too far south, bringing it back might be too costly for it to be worth it.
-This is the case when the costs for bringing the project back are no longer aligned with the benefits and/or when the goals of the project will not serve a purpose anymore.
+There are plenty of reasons why projects fail.
+And for many large projects, bringing it back might be more costly than its worth.
+This is the case when the costs for bringing the project back are no longer aligned with the benefits.
+Or when the goals of the project will not serve a purpose anymore.

-Keeping a project live that should be killed, is keeping valuable resources prisoned and draining the budget of funds that could be used on other projects.
+Keeping a project live that should be killed, is keeping valuable resources imprisoned.
+As well as draining the budget of funds that could be used on other projects.
 That is why a process should be established to make it easier to pull the kill switch.
-For that process to serve the purpose, you should also establish metrics that indicate when a project is in trouble.
+To do this, you should also establish metrics that indicate when a project is in trouble.

-Harold Kerzner suggested 23 early warning signs that might indicate that the project needs further attentions:
+There’s no standard process for killing a project.
+However, Harold Kerzner suggested 23 early warning signs that might indicate that the project requires further attention.

 1. Business case deterioration